 Have your A/C equipment checked ASAP

 Proactively servicing your home’s air conditioning system will help prevent a breakdown on the warmest summer days, when your AC equipment is operating at top capacity 24/7 for weeks and months.
-During a proactive maintenance service, an expert AC technician can typically avert an emergency by locating problems and replacing parts before they breakdown, and cleaning and tuning the air conditioner so it is ready to keep you cool throughout the summer when you want it most.
+During a proactive maintenance service, an expert AC technician can typically avert an emergency by locating problems and replacing parts before they breakdown, and getting an ac tune up so it is ready to keep you cool throughout the summer when you want it most.

 Wear loose, lightweight clothes, particularly when you’re going to be outside.
 Stay away from dark hues, particularly black fabrics, since dark colors absorb heat.
 The color white is a better choice since it reflects the sun.
 It’s also good to wear a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.